ArrowrIcon Home icon

 Where gas fires were located in mid 20th century ordinary houses

-The third bedroom, the hall, landing and lavatory had no form of heating, but the bathroom benefited from the warmth of the airing cupboard and being above the boiler in the kitchen.
+Gas fires were the only heating I ever knew in bedrooms in the mid-20th century.
+The third bedroom, the hall, landing and lavatory had no form of heating at all, but the bathroom benefited from the warmth of the hot tank in the airing cupboard and being above the boiler in the kitchen.
 The sitting room and dining room had grates for coal fires - but coal fires were only lit when my father was at home.
 Fortunately the kitchen with its boiler was always warm.

 How gas fires were lit